luapower/sqlpp/sqlpp.md

 ### `spp.connect(options) -> cmd` <br> `spp.use(rawconn) -> cmd`

 Make a command API based on a low-level query execution API.
+Options are passed-through to the connector.
+Additional option:

+ * `schema`: set a [schema] for the chosen database.

 ### `cmd:sqlquery(sql, ...) -> sql, names`